dotnet/csharplang/proposals/extensions.md

   collect resulting compatible substituted extension types.
 - Perform member lookup for `I` in each compatible substituted extension type `X` (note this takes into account whether the member is invoked).
-- Merge the results (TODO need more details).
+- Merge the results
+- Next, members that are hidden by other members are removed from the set.
+  (Same rules as in member lookup, but "base type" is extended to mean "base extension")
+- Finally, having removed hidden members, the result of the lookup is determined:
   - If the set is empty, proceed to the next enclosing namespace.
   - If the set consists of a single member that is not a method, then this member is the result of the lookup.
   - Otherwise, if the set contains only methods and the member is invoked, overload resolution is applied to the candidate set.
     - If a single best method is found, this member is the result of the lookup.
     - If no best method is found, continue the search through namespaces and their imports.
     - Otherwise (ambiguity), a compile-time error occurs.
   - Otherwise, the lookup is ambiguous, and a binding-time error occurs.
   - If no candidate set is found in any enclosing namespace declaration or compilation unit, the result of the lookup is empty.

 TODO3 explain static usings